 The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation (GDPR).
 Everyone responsible for using personal data has to follow strict rules called ‘data protection principles’.
 They must make sure the information is used fairly, lawfully and transparently.
 Detailed information about GDPR is available on the Information Commissioners Office (opens in a new tab) website.

 GDPR applies to personal data which is information that relates to an identified or identifiable living individual.
 What identifies an individual could be as simple as a name or a number or could include other identifiers such as an IP address or a cookie identifier, or other factors, or a combination of datasets.

-GDPR does not apply to our Strategic Research Agreement with Sensyne Health because this agreement concerns de-identified data.
+GDPR does not apply to our Strategic Research Agreement with Arcturis because this agreement concerns de-identified data.
 We will never share any data that can identify an individual.
-Our process for assessing a request for data from Sensyne Health and our response is described above.
+Our process for assessing a request for data from Arcturis and our response is described above.